sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 13 of creating useless commits every other day ✔️~~
 Day 14 of creating useless commits every other day 💀
 ~~Day 15 of creating useless commits every other day ✔️~~
+~~Day 16 of creating useless commits every other day ✔️~~
+Day 17 of creating useless commits every other day 💀
-Day 16 of creating useless commits every other day ✔️
+Day 18 of creating useless commits every other day ✔️